zagortenay333/cronomix/README.md

 > The pango markup will appear in the `todo.txt` file as well if used in the todo.txt manager.
 > Notifications will only show the `<b>`, `<i>`, `<u>` tags and links.

 ---

-### Translations

-If you want to help out with translations, check out the instructions in the [locale](locale) dir.

----

-### Lock Screen

-**Note that all gnome-shell extensions get disabled in the lock screen**.

-Alarms, stopwatch and other timers won't work when the screen is locked.

----